tc39/proposal-decorators/README.md

 window.customElements.define('num-counter', Counter);
 ```

-In the above example, you can see two new features of classes:
-- Fields can be defined with syntax like `fieldName = value`, or just `fieldName`
-- Methods and fields can be made private by using a name starting with `#`.
-  - A shorthand for `this.#x` is simply `#x`.
+To make methods and fields private, just give them a name starting with `#`.
+A shorthand for `this.#x` is simply `#x`.

-Advantages to this approach:
-- *Field declarations*: By declaring fields up-front, class definitions become more self-documenting; instances go through fewer state transitions, as declared fields are always present.
-- *Private declarations*: By defining things which are not visible outside of the class, ESnext provides stronger encapsulation, ensuring that your classes' users don't accidentally trip themselves up by depending on internals, which may change version to version.
+By defining things which are not visible outside of the class, ESnext provides stronger encapsulation, ensuring that your classes' users don't accidentally trip themselves up by depending on internals, which may change version to version.

 Note that ESnext provides private fields only as declared up-front in a field declaration; private fields cannot be created as expandos.

-## Using decorators in classes
+## Decorators

-ESnext provides decorators to let frameworks and libraries to extend the behavior of classes, as seen in the next version of the example:
+ESnext provides decorators to let frameworks and libraries to implement part of the behavior of classes, as seen in the next version of the example:

 ```js
 @defineElement('num-counter')